Traction Control – what is it, and how does it work?

 All new cars are equipped with a traction control system but do you know how it works and when to switch it off?

-Put simply, traction control is an electronic system within the car that has the ability to reduce or prevent wheelspin.
-A spinning wheel means that the tyre is no longer gripping the road surface effectively and could possibly lead to oversteer (where the back of the car steps out of line potentially causing a spin) in a rear-wheel drive car, or understeer (where the car doesn’t respond enough to your steering inputs) in a front-wheel drive car.
+Put simply, traction control is an electronic system that uses the same sensors as the anti-lock braking system (ABS) to reduce or prevent wheelspin.
+If a wheel is spinning this means the tyre is no longer effectively gripping the road surface, this could then lead to oversteer (where the back of the car steps out of line) or understeer (where the car doesn’t respond enough to your steering inputs), both of which could prove highly dangerous on the road.

 When was traction control introduced?

-Traction control systems have been used in passenger cars as far back as the 1970s but these first systems weren’t desperately reliable or widespread and it wasn’t until the late 1980s and early 1990s that traction control started to become more commonplace.
+Traction control systems have been used in passenger cars as far back as the 1970s but technological limitations meant that these earlier systems weren’t particularly reliable or widespread.
+It wasn’t until the late 1980s and early 1990s that traction control started to become more commonplace and sophisticated.
 Like much of the standard equipment we’re accustomed to in cars these days, the gradual standardisation of traction control is a result of the increasing use of complex electronic systems within our cars.